 Quick answer: why your bonsai is not growing

-If your bonsai is not growing, the most likely reasons are not enough light, poor or compacted soil, inconsistent watering, weak feeding, root stress, or a natural seasonal slowdown.
-Your current live article already identifies those as the main causes, especially low light, compacted soil, watering problems, lack of nutrients, temperature or humidity stress, pruning stress, and dormancy.
+If your bonsai is not growing, the most likely reasons are not enough light, poor or compacted soil, inconsistent watering, weak feeding, root stress, temperature or humidity stress, pruning at the wrong time, or a natural seasonal slowdown.
+Start by checking light, soil texture, watering habits and whether the tree is actually in its active growing season before adding more fertiliser.

 Do this first

 Check the basics before making big changes.
-Look at where the bonsai sits, how quickly the soil dries, whether the mix drains properly, and whether the tree is actually in active growth for its species and season.
-The live page already points to light, soil texture, watering, feeding, pruning, and seasonal cycles as the first things to assess.
+Look at where the bonsai sits, how quickly the soil dries, whether the mix drains properly, and whether the tree is actively growing for its species and season.
+Light, soil texture, watering, feeding, pruning and seasonal timing are usually the first things to assess.

 If the soil is muddy, the roots stay wet for too long, or the bonsai is sitting in poor light, fix that before adding more fertiliser or pruning again.